 - $15,000 for damage to another person’s property.

 You may see this listed as 25/65/15 on your insurance documents.

 - Submit your SR-22.
 In Utah, typically your insurance provider will electronically file your SR22 on your behalf.

 Find out how to get an SR-22 with top car insurance providers

 How long will I need an SR-22 for in Utah?

 Utah has strict laws around driving.
-You could be required to carry SR-22 insurance for as little as five years to 10 years.
-Some repeat offenders can be required to carry an SR-22 for life.
+You could be required to carry SR-22 insurance for as little as three years, but some repeat offenders are sentenced to keep SR-22 certification for life.

 What happens if I let my SR-22 lapse?

 A lapse in SR-22 certification can result in your license being suspended.
 To reinstate your license after a lapse you’ll need to renew your policy and pay any reinstatement and court fees.